FREE Case Review (866) 588-0600

 Federal Laws About Working 24 Hours Straight

 According to OSHA, working a 24-hour shift can cause employees emotional, mental, and physical stress.
-However, there is currently no comprehensive federal law preventing employers from requiring adult employees to work shifts of 24 hours or even more [1].
+However, no comprehensive federal law currently prohibits employers from requiring adult employees to work shifts of 24 hours or even more [1].

 That said, state laws are in place to ensure that employees receive pay for overtime shifts.
 Other laws limit working hours when safety is a primary concern, such as limits on the number of hours a truck driver may operate a vehicle.